 - Not very good for Netflix

 To say it’s located right at the center of the 5 Eyes alliance group, TorGuard is a remarkably bulletproof VPN that combines superspeed downloads with a great interface that supports torrenting.

 Its comes with OpenVPN, IKEv2, and Stealth VPN, which are some of the finest protocols on the market.
 With an AES-256-bit encryption cipher, a no-logs policy, and a kill switch, TorGuard is basically as secure as can be in basic terms.

 The only real issue is that its email client is Gmail, which has been known to be hackable.
 Of course, a lot of things would have to happen for any hackers to be able to find your email address through this, but it’s worth mentioning regardless.

 Alas, while not the best VPN for France, TorGuard is great if torrenting is your gig.
 Despite its location and email client, there should be no issue to your security (although that’s always worth bearing in mind).

-There’s little competition: the best VPN for France is ExpressVPN.
-While this VPN might have slipped somewhat in other markets, the reason it remains France’s number-one choice is that it’s hyper-secure, ultra-reliable, and super great at unlocking geo-restricted content.
+There’s little competition: the best VPN for France is NordVPN.
+The reason it remains France’s number-one choice is that it’s hyper-secure, ultra-reliable, and great at unlocking geo-restricted content.
 Quite simply, there’s nothing else that compares for a great all-round experience.

-Still, we acknowledge that it is quite pricey, so if you’re on a budget, you could always try NordVPN or Surfshark.
-Other viable options from outside the 5/9/14 Eyes countries include Nord, Surfshark, VyprVPN, and Astrill.
+Still, if you’re on a budget, you could always try Surfshark.
+Other viable options from outside the 5/9/14 Eyes countries include ExpressVPN, VyprVPN, and Astrill.
 The latter, furthermore, is a great option for fans of gaming and torrenting.

 If you’re in France, which of these VPNs have you used before?
 Did we miss any great VPN for France?
 Let us know in the comments below.